-Dog Food Toppers: What They Are, Why They Work & the Best Options
+Dog Food Toppers: What They Are, Why They Work and the Best Options

 Last Updated: February 2026

-Dog food toppers have exploded in popularity — and for good reason.
-They add nutrition, flavour, and variety to your dog's bowl without a complete diet overhaul.
+Dog food toppers have become popular because they can add aroma, texture, and variety to a dog's bowl without replacing a complete-and-balanced main diet.
 Here's everything you need to know.

 What Is a Dog Food Topper?